Airport Information

 Board Members

 Gulf Shores International Airport board members set the policies and procedures by which the airport is operated.
 Those selected for the board are some of the area’s most prominent business and civic leaders.
 They bring the knowledge, experience, and expertise needed to ensure that JKA remains a first-class facility.
-Board meetings occur the fourth Monday of each month at 1:30 in the conference room at the Airport Authority office.
+Board meetings occur the fourth Tuesday of each month at 1:30 in the conference room at the Airport Authority office.

 Vic Roberts